-In less than 15 minutes, you can turn a clean, empty paint can into a fun ice bucket or storage container!
+In less than 15 minutes, you can turn a clean, empty paint can into a fun DIY ice bucket or storage container for your next party or gathering!

 I’m not going to count the time it took me to clean out the bucket or for the paint and glue to dry, but other than that this craft took me less than 15 minutes to make!